Dhiraj-Giri/Dhiraj-Giri/README.md

 ### Hi there 👋 I'm Dhiraj Giri

-I am a full stack developer specialized in MERN stack technologies. 👨‍💻 A highly dedicated , self motivated person and who possess interest in computer and software technology..
+<h3>I am a full stack developer specialized in MERN stack technologies. 👨‍💻 A highly dedicated , self motivated person and who possess interest in computer and software technology..
 Currently, I have an expertise in HTML, CSS, and JavaScript.
-Additionally, I have knowledge and experience in React js, Node.js, Express Js, MongoDB, Git and GitHub & hands-on practice in Data Structure and Algorithms.
+Additionally, I have knowledge and experience in React js, Node.js, Express Js, MongoDB, Git and GitHub & hands-on practice in Data Structure and Algorithms.</h3>

 <!--
 Here are some ideas to get you started: